Applications close at 4 pm Finnish time on the last day of the application period.

 Grants may be sought for expenses ranging from EUR 2.000 to EUR 10.000.

 The Cultural Foundation is favourably disposed towards higher travel costs due to the journey taking place in a way that pollutes the climate and the environment as little as possible.
-In addition to direct travel costs, a travel grant may also be used to offset emissions that your form of travel produces.
+In addition to direct travel costs, the grant may also be used to offset emissions that your form of travel produces.

 The grant does not cover general living costs accrued during travel or in Finland.
 The budget may not include a daily allowance for the duration of the trip.
 It is not possible to apply for both a working grant and an expenditure grant in the same application; working must be funded by other means.
 Receiving a mobility grant does not preclude you from receiving a working grant from future application rounds of the Finnish Cultural Foundation’s central and regional funds (October Round of Applications or January Round of Applications).